-1 Rino Caiazzo is a founding partner and Francesca Costantini is an associate at Caiazzo Donnini Pappalardo & Associati - CDP Studio Legale.
+1 Rino Caiazzo is a founding partner and Francesca Costantini is a senior associate at Caiazzo Donnini Pappalardo & Associati - CDP Studio Legale.

-In the case of a concentration resulting from a stock exchange takeover bid, the Authority must receive notification at the same time as the securities regulator, the National Commission for Companies and the Stock Exchange (CONSOB), prior to the launch of the offer.
+In the case of a concentration resulting from a stock exchange takeover bid, the Authority must receive notification at the same time as the securities regulator, the National Commission for Companies and the Stock Exchange, prior to the launch of the offer.

-On 1 January 2013, a new merger control regime providing for a cumulative turnover thresholds criteria for pre-merger notification was introduced by Section 5-bis of Law Decree No. 1/2012 (converted into Law No. 27/2012).
+On 1 January 2013, a new merger control regime providing for cumulative turnover thresholds criteria for pre-merger notification was introduced by Section 5 bis of Law Decree No. 1/2012 (converted into Law No. 27/2012).
 Previously, the Act provided for alternative turnover thresholds.

-The new regime prescribes that concentrations must be notified to the Authority when the aggregate gross turnover in Italy of the undertakings involved exceeds €495 million, and the gross turnover in Italy of the target exceeds €50 million.2
+The new regime prescribes that concentrations must be notified to the Authority when the aggregate gross turnover in Italy of the undertakings involved exceeds ε 504 million and the gross turnover in Italy of at least two of the participants exceeds ε 31 million.2